Hamlin finishes 5th in bid for 3rd straight Daytona 500 win

 Perhaps the best active driver to never win a NASCAR championship, Hamlin stamped his name in Daytona 500 history when he became the fourth driver to win the race in consecutive seasons.
 Richard Petty did it in 1973-74; Cale Yarborough in 1982-83; and Sterling Marlin in 1994-95.

-Hamlin won both of the opening stages and led a race-high 98 of 200 laps.
+Hamlin won both of the opening stages and led a race-high 98 of 200 laps until pit strategy derailed his night.
+The Ford drivers pitted first as a group, followed by the Chevrolets a lap later and finally the Toyotas.

-“I hate being helpless,” he said.
-“I hate not being able to do anything.”
+The Toyotas had only five cars and were unable to team up and take out the Ford drivers who ran out front.

+“I don’t know what we could have done different,” Hamlin said.
+“Our fate was sealed when we got shuffled there and everyone committed to go single file until the last lap.”

 More AP NASCAR: https://apnews.com/NASCAR